Eleanor writes on many topics, including parenting, single parenting, party and activity ideas, and career and home

 This is because:

-1 - I am five foot tall and weigh less than 8 stone, and I have never had a job prior to this one which could be described in any way as physical.
+1. I am five feet tall and weigh less than 8 stone, and I have never had a job prior to this one which could be described in any way as physical.
 Even for a woman, I'm not strong.
 This means that I take longer to move the cages around, and also to lift the crates and boxes.

-2 - I cannot reach any of the higher shelves.
+2. I cannot reach any of the higher shelves.
 As a customer, this isn't much of an issue.
 But as a member of staff restocking shelves, I have to be able to reach right at the back of the shelves to rotate the stock (so that the oldest ones are at the front).
-This means that I have to wander round the store searching for a foot stool before I can even start.
+This means that I have to wander around the store searching for a footstool before I can even start.
 Even when I have the stool, I have to cover twice as much ground as everyone who is taller, as I have to transport the produce to the designated area, and then go back for the stool, then repeat the process again and again.

 3. I cannot lift some of the crates, which tend to be piled high on the cages (above my actual head height) thus meaning that any attempt to move them (and thus actually complete the task) is impossible.
 At first, I took to wandering around the store looking for a suitable colleague to help.
 That was both annoying and time-consuming, so instead, I started to take the items out of the crates one by one.
 However, this is also a slower way to approach the task than that adopted by the taller, stronger people, who hoist the crates around as though they barely weigh anything.